Your health is the most important thing in bringing about the world you are seeking.

 We need you to slow down.
 We the people.

-This may feel like an impossible task, when so many of you are struggling to balance multiple responsibilities and expectations.
+This feels like an impossible task, as you struggle to balance multiple responsibilities and expectations.
+The plates in the air can only keep spinning with your professional hands.
 When people are counting on you: people whose lives are often at stake.

 The world does not need more martyrs

-When we spend most of our time at work, often our identity and value becomes about how good we are seen to be at our job.
-The people at home are certainly not interested in us being a Mother Teresa; they want a friend, a daughter, a father, someone to share present moments with.
-This is not possible when our heads remain in social justice work, twenty-four hours a day.
+Often our identity and value as human-beings becomes wrapped up in how good we are at our job.
+The people at home are certainly not interested in you being a Mother Teresa; they want a friend, a daughter, a father, someone to share present moments with.
+This is not possible when our heads remain in our work, twenty-four hours a day.
 In the end we get sick and a lot of folks get sick of us.

 The world needs you to be healthy in this work because we can’t fight the good fight without you.
 We do not need martyrs on planet earth, we need you alive.
 And I mean fully alive: with joy, energy, multiple interests and personalities.
-For this to happen, we must understand self-care is key to all of this.
+To be your beautifully, imperfectly-perfect you.
+Self-care is key to all of this.